AliceO2Group/AliceO2/Detectors/Raw/README.md

 toAdd   : a vector (supplied empty) to be filled to a size multipe of 16 bytes
 ```

+Adding empty HBF pages for HB's w/o data can be avoided by setting `writer.setDontFillEmptyHBF(true)` before starting conversion.
+Note that the empty HBFs still will be added for HBs which are supposed to open a new TF.

 The data `toAdd` will be inserted between the star/stop RDHs of the empty HBF.

 The behaviour descibed above can be modified by providing an extra argument in the `addData` method